Birth Death Swap population in random environment and aggregation with two timescales: Convergence in distribution of the demographic processes in random environment

 \subsection{Comments and perspectives}

-The previous example shows that density dependence can emerge due to frequent swap or migration events.
-The evolution of the aggregated population is better understood by studying the aggregated process $\mathcal{X}$.
-The aggregated mortality rates depends on the population size: when the population is small, the aggregated mortality rate is close to the death rate of the favorable subgroup 1.
+The previous example shows that nonlinearities can emerge due to frequent swap or migration events.
+The aggregated mortality rates depend on the population size: when the population is small, the aggregated mortality rate is close to the death rate of the favorable subgroup 1.
 If the population size increase, for instance if the entry rate $\lambda$ increases, the aggregate mortality will increases, resulting in a decrease of the number of individuals in the population and thus of the aggregated mortality rate.
 Thus, swap events can induce a regulation of the population size, whose equilibrium also depends on the random environment.

-More generally, aggregation results of this paper give a way to generate new Birth Death models, with averaged stochastic intensities, reflecting the heterogeneity of the underlying population and taking into account the environment.
+More generally, aggregation results of this paper give a way to generate new birth-death models, with averaged stochastic intensities, reflecting the heterogeneity of the underlying population and taking into account the environment.
 This is particularly relevant for human populations for which all standard mortality rates models are linear, which seems quite unrealistic in light of the observed complexity in human populations.
 However, in order to be well-suited to human populations, the results should be extended to the framework of age-structured populations in further work.

 Sometimes, the only observed processes are the aggregated population or the demographic counting process $\bolN^\dem$.
 Then, the problem can be seen as inverse problem.
 If the demographic process is modeled by an multivariate counting process such as in \eqref{EqNdemLimit}, with intensities which are a mixture of subgroup-specific intensities, the converse problem would be to find a BDS population ``compatible" with the given aggregated structured, for instance by minimizing a given distance between the two populations.